Last updated: June 10, 2025

 This technique is useful for enriching logs with global metadata like service name, environment, region, or deployment identifiers, making it easier to correlate entries in distributed systems.

-Capturing event and error details in logs
+Capturing event and error details

 Contextual logging is the practice of enriching log entries with additional details relevant to the event being recorded.
 These properties make your logs far more useful, especially when searching, filtering, or debugging.